sigsum/sigsum/README.md

 - IRC: \#sigsum @ [OFTC.net](https://oftc.net/)
 - Matrix: [#sigsum:matrix.org](https://app.element.io/#/room/#sigsum:matrix.org)

+### Email

+Subscribe to the `sigsum-general` mailing list by sending an empty email to `sigsum-general+subscribe@lists.sigsum.org` and follow the instructions received in response.

+To unsubscribe, send an empty email to `sigsum-general+unsubscrbie@lists.sigsum.org`.

+To retrieve help on how to manage your subscription further, send an empty email to `sigsum-general+help@lists.sigsum.org`.

 ## Useful links
 - Go implementation of a sigsum log: [sigsum-log-go](https://git.sigsum.org/sigsum-log-go)
 - Python implementation of a sigsum witness: [sigsum-witness-py](https://git.sigsum.org/sigsum-witness-py)